guprat/distrianalysis/README.md

-This is a Python Package for analyzing probablility distributions.
+This is a Python Package for analyzing probability distributions.

 More details will be added here as the package building proceeds further.